-A person that qualifies as your dependent on your federal return.

-If you do not claim a dependent exemption for a student on your federal return in order to allow the student to claim a federal education credit on the student's federal return, you may still claim the exemption on your Arizona return.
-For more information, see the department's Individual Income Tax Ruling, ITR 05-02.

-- A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies: - 1.
-In 2015, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care

-- institution, an Arizona residential care institution, or an Arizona assisted living facility.
+- A person that qualifies as your dependent on your federal return. - If you do not claim a dependent exemption for a student on your federal return in order to allow the student to claim a federal education credit on the student's federal return, you may still claim the exemption on your Arizona return.
+For more information, see the department's ruling, ITR 05-02, Will Arizona Allow a Dependent Exemption When a Taxpayer Does Not Claim Federal Exemption in Order to Claim the Education Credit? - A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies: - In 2016, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
 Your cost must be more than \$800. - 2.
-In 2015, you paid more than \$800 for either Arizona home health care or other medical costs for the person. - A stillborn child if the following applies: - 1.
-The stillbirth occurred during 2015. - 2.
-You received a certificate of birth resulting in stillbirth from the Arizona Department of Health Services. - 3.
+In 2016, you paid more than \$800 for either Arizona home health care or other medical costs for the person.

+- A stillborn child if the following applies: - 1.
+The stillbirth occurred during 2016. - You received a certificate of birth resulting in stillbirth from the Arizona Department of Health Services. - 3.
 The child would have otherwise been a member of your household.